NCI-CGR/ChernobylThyroidCancer-Clustering/README.md

 ## I. Description
 Here are the Rmarkdown files for the analyses of clustering and PCA in the Chernobyl Thyroid Cancer study.
 ## II.
 Contents
-1) totalRNA_tumor_normal_all_cluster.Rmd: Hierarchical clusting of all tumor normal samples using the vst expression data of top 1000 most variable genes with the tool the Consensus Cluster Plus
-2) totalRNA_tumor_cluster.Rmd: Hierarchical clusting of tumor samples using the vst expression data of top 1000 most variable genes with the tool the Consensus Cluster Plus
+1) totalRNA_tumor_cluster.Rmd: Hierarchical clusting of tumor samples using the vst expression data of top 1000 most variable genes with the tool the Consensus Cluster Plus
-3) miRNA_tumor_normal_all_cluster.Rmd: Hierarchical clusting of all tumor normal samples using the vst expression data of top 100 most variable microRNAs with the tool the Consensus Cluster Plus
-4) miRNA_tumor_cluster.Rmd: Hierarchical clusting of tumor samples using the vst expression data of top 100 most variable microRNAs with the tool the Consensus Cluster Plus
+2) miRNA_tumor_cluster.Rmd: Hierarchical clusting of tumor samples using the vst expression data of top 100 most variable microRNAs with the tool the Consensus Cluster Plus
-5) methylation_tumor_normal_all_cluster.Rmd: Hierarchical clusting of all tumor normal samples using the normalized beta value of most variably methylated 3000 cpg islands with the tool the Consensus Cluster Plus
-6) methylation_tumor_cluster.Rmd: Hierarchical clusting of tumor samples using the normalized beta value of most variably methylated 3000 cpg islands with the tool the Consensus Cluster Plus
+3) methylation_tumor_cluster.Rmd: Hierarchical clusting of tumor samples using the normalized beta value of most variably methylated 3000 cpg islands with the tool the Consensus Cluster Plus
-7) pca_plot_tumors.Rmd: PCA plots of tumor samples excluding samples with unknown drivers.
+4) pca_plot_tumors.Rmd: PCA plots of tumor samples excluding samples with unknown drivers.
 In RNA-seq data, the vst expression of all available genes was used for PCA.
 In miRNA-seq data, the vst expression of all available miRNAs was used for PCA.
 In methylation data, the normalized beta value of all available cpg islands was used for PCA.
 ## III.
 Required R packages
 1) DESeq2
 2) ConsensusClusterPlus